Zach McKinstry Preview, Player Props: Tigers vs. Guardians

 Zach McKinstry At The Plate

-- McKinstry is hitting .237 with 17 doubles, two triples, seven home runs and 32 walks.
+- McKinstry has 17 doubles, two triples, seven home runs and 32 walks while batting .237.

-- McKinstry has driven in a run in 20 games this year (18.0%), including six games with more than one RBI (5.4%).
-He has also driven in three or more of his team's runs in one contest.
+- McKinstry has driven home a run in 20 games this season (18.0%), including more than one RBI in 5.4% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.